-Focal infarction resulting from perinatal arterial ischaemic stroke (PAIS) may present as isolated seizures in an otherwise well newborn infant within the first 48 hours of life.
+Focal infarction resulting from perinatal arterial ischaemic stroke (PAIS) may present as isolated seizures in an otherwise well newborn infant within the first 48 hours after birth.
 It is more common in primigravida mothers, following instrumental delivery or where instrumental delivery failed and caesarean section was required, and in male neonates.
 The left middle cerebral artery is most commonly affected.
-Occasionally, it can present in an encephalopathic neonate or in a neonate with symptomatic hypoglycaemia.
+Occasionally, it can present in an encephalopathic neonate, in a neonate with symptomatic hypoglycaemia or in an infant with meningitis.

-Neonatal cerebral haemorrhage may be associated with cerebral sinus venous thrombosis (CVST), an acquired or congenital coagulation disorder, or it may complicate infection or less commonly a metabolic disorder.
-Occasionally haemorrhage may relate to a vascular anomaly.
+Neonatal cerebral haemorrhage may be associated with cerebral sinus venous thrombosis (CVST), an acquired or congenital coagulation disorder, or it may complicate infection or, less commonly, a metabolic disorder.
+Occasionally, haemorrhage may relate to a vascular anomaly.

-MRI is the most sensitive modality of choice and imaging should be performed when safe and practical to do so.
-MRA and MRV may be particularly useful in informing aetiology.
+MRI is the most sensitive modality of choice, and imaging should be performed when safe and practical to do so.
+MRA of both the circle of Willis and the neck vessels and MRV may be particularly useful in informing aetiology.
+MRA and MRV sequences should be included if there is suspicion of infarction or thrombosis.

-In newborn infants with NE and/or seizures in whom HIE is NOT suspected, MRI should not be delayed and should be undertaken whenever it is safe and practical to do so.

-In the case of newborn infants with NE and/or seizures, in whom there is a high suspicion of perinatal hypoxia-ischaemia, MRI should be undertaken between 4 and 14 days of age, using a comprehensive optimised protocol, taking care to interpret findings from the different sequences depending on the exact timing of the scan.
-Regardless of timing, the most important factor to aid prediction using MRI is the quality of the images.
-If the infant is stable, early imaging (<6 days) can accurately identify injury providing all recommended sequences are acquired and good quality images are produced.
+- MRI is the imaging modality of choice for diagnostic imaging in NE and/or seizures. - In newborn infants with NE and/or seizures in whom HIE is not suspected, MRI should not be delayed and should be undertaken as soon as it is safe and practical to do so. - MRI is useful in aiding diagnosis or cause of injury, timing of injury and prediction of neurological and developmental outcomes in newborns with hypoxic-ischaemic encephalopathy (HIE) - In the case of newborn infants with NE and/or seizures, in whom there is a high suspicion of perinatal hypoxia-ischaemia, MRI should be undertaken between 4 and 14 days of life, taking care to interpret findings from the different sequences depending on the exact timing of the scan.
+If the infant is stable, early imaging (<6 days) can accurately identify injury, providing a complete and optimised good quality image dataset, including diffusion-weighted sequences, is acquired.